 - When you next open WLM, it will take longer because that is when it actually moves your mail folder

 The reason you should do this is that in the future you will be following the back up procedure above, BUT also you will be backing up that Mail folder to your external hard drive as well.
-The reason to do this is that if ever your system needs to be re-built, the re-builder can copy that Mail folder to the right place in your “new” system and all of your mail, contacts, calendars and ever the way you have WLM set up, will be in effect in the new computer.
+The reason to do this is that if ever your system needs to be re-built, the re-builder can copy that Mail folder to the right place in your “new” system and all of your mail, contacts, calendars and whatever the way you have WLM set up, will be in effect in the new computer.

 The 2011 version works better than the 2012 one.
 The main advantage of the 2011 version is that Groups do not work in 2012.
-If you do not use groups, download WLM 2012 from the Microsoft site

 - Start your newly installed WLM and ignore all messages.